Types of Psoriasis

 Pustular psoriasis.
 Pus-filled blisters on hands and feet are the hallmarks of this type of psoriasis.
 The blisters usually dry up, turn brown, become scaly, and peel off.

 Erythrodermic psoriasis.
 This causes fierce red and scaly skin over large areas of your body.
-It can evolve from other forms of psoriasis.
+It can develop from other forms of psoriasis.
 Psoriasis treatments or withdrawal from certain drugs, like corticosteroids, can trigger it.

-How Psoriasis Evolves
+How Psoriasis Changes

 Psoriasis symptoms come and go.
 You may only have minor symptoms once in a while.
 Or you may have severe symptoms most of the time.
 Certain things, like dry weather or stress, can cause them to flare up.